Varonis Systems (VRNS)

 AI Analysis | Feedback

-- Splunk for data security intelligence.
+2. It's like **Splunk for enterprise data security and governance.**

 AI Analysis | Feedback